friedrich-de/AnimecardsWebsite/docs/yomichansetup.md

 ## Additional settings

 You should change the `Maximum number of child popups` to something other than zero.
-This enables you scan words inside the Yomichan popup.
+This enables you scan words inside the Yomitan popup.
 Very useful when combined with J-J dictionaries.
 You have to tick `Allow scanning popup content` first to see this option.

 ![Additional results in Yomichan](images/additionalresults.jpg)

 ---

-## Connect Yomichan and Anki
+## Connect Yomitan and Anki

 Tick 'Enable Anki integration'.